-This creamy Brussels Sprout Casserole is packed with tender sprouts coated in a creamy, cheesy and garlicky sauce for the best flavor combo!
-Perfect for weeknights or holidays, this comforting side dish is always sure to impress.
+This Brussel Sprout Casserole features tender sprouts coated in a creamy, cheesy and garlicky sauce.
+Perfect for both weeknights and holidays, this comforting side dish is always sure to impress!

-- Simple To Make: Even for first time cooks, the steps in this recipe are super easy to follow!
+- Simple To Make: The steps are quick and easy to follow!

-- Perfect For Holidays: Prepare it in advance and bake when ready, making it ideal for entertaining.
+- Make-Ahead Friendly: Prepare it in advance and bake when ready.

-- Brussels Sprouts: Cut off the bottoms and slice them in half.
-If they’re really big, quarter them so they are all similar in size to cook evenly.
+- Brussels Sprouts: I highly recommend using fresh brussels sprouts as they will have the best texture once baked in the casserole.
+Rinse them and then dry them well with a towel.
+Cut off the bottoms and slice them in half.
+If they’re really big, quarter them so they are all similar in size so they will cook evenly.

 - Heavy Cream: Heavy cream creates the best final creamy texture, but you can also use half-and-half or even some store-bought or homemade Alfredo sauce.